Towards a Revolutionary Union Movement, Part 7: Heterodox Strategy and Tactics

 BVWU picket line, 2018.

 Moving south, the San Francisco Bay Area General Membership Branch (GMB) of the IWW has the oldest continuous workplace organizing campaigns in the entire modern IWW—all of which have formal CBAs.
 In addition, the branch keeps racking up new victories with their heterodox approach to contracts.
-Just within the last year, the branch has organized three Peet’s Coffee and Tea locations, several bookshops, a recycling center, and an environmental non-profit.
+In July 2023, the branch organized three Peet’s Coffee and Tea locations—spawning the Peet’s Labor Union, which has since unionized a fourth Bay Area location as well as a fifth in Portland, Oregon.
+During that same timespan of less than two years, several workplace unions at bookshops, a recycling center, and an environmental non-profit affiliated with the Bay Area IWW.
 Most notably, the branch has an ongoing, wall-to-wall union campaign—the Caliber Workers Union—at a regional charter school network with multiple campuses and over 200 employees.
 They are currently helping the workers fight for their first union contract.

 Caliber Workers Union rally.